 So why did Mighty Coconut choose LABYRINTH as its first licensed IP for Walkabout Mini Golf?
 Martell says that LABYRINTH has an amazing nostalgia factor, unique characters, universal appeal, and that it makes for “a fun setting to explore even for folks who haven’t seen the movie.”

-Walkabout Mini Golf: Labyrinth will be released in the summer of 2022.
+Walkabout Mini Golf: Labyrinth will be released on July 28, 2022.
 It will require the base Walkabout Mini Golf game to play.
 The base game is available on several VR platforms including Quest, Quest 2, Rift, Steam VR, HTC Viveport, and Pico (China).

 On Quest 2, the base game costs $14.99 and the three available DLCs are $2.99 each.
 It’s likely that Walkabout Mini Golf: Labyrinth will be priced higher than the other DLCs due to it being a licensed IP with more in-game features than other DLCs.